smasongarrison/syllabi/MegaSyllabus.md

 ### Broad goals for the course:  {-}
 - 1. To understand the selection, computation, and interpretation of descriptive and inferential statistics
-- 2. To learn how to use and interpret R (R Core Team 2018).
+- 2. To learn how to use and interpret R.

 ## Required Materials  {-}